Bio

 Visual Artist

-Maen Florin studied sculpture at the Royal Academy of Arts in Antwerp, at St Luke Institute of Art and The Royal Academy of Art in Ghent.
+Maen Florin studied sculpture at the Royal Academy of Antwerp and at Sint Lucas Hogeschool in Ghent.

 Texts